Mulc1b3R/genesis/README.md

 Click on audio to listen to the Blade Runner soudtrack ... and start coding.

+### AI Terminal

+(If you need to get any technical advice related to coding your project , find included ; ai.js , you will need an open ai api key to use it , gpt 3.5 , is really good value. add your api key to 'example.env' file and rename it '.env' then type; npm openai  , the ai will appear in your terminal ready to answer any questions...)

 # Files
 index.html ; you default front end , edit it in whatever way you want. server.js ; this is the development server , you can view any changes on the fly , in your default browser.